 In short, the terms ‘balanced’ and ‘growth’ are sometimes interchangeable, and you should always check the asset mix of any investment option that you’re considering or that you currently use.
 Your super fund’s default investment option is likely to be a balanced or growth allocation.

-The two tables below list the top 10-performing balanced options within super funds for:
+The two tables below, sourced from SuperRatings, list the top 10-performing balanced options within super funds for:

-Note: Displaying performance figures for different timeframes (for example, 1 year and 5 years to 30 June 2013) highlights the fact that a particular super fund may be the top performer in one period and further down the performance list in another period.
-The so-so performance displayed in the 5-year average returns compared with the 1-year returns highlights the impact of the global financial crisis in the 5-year returns, and the benefits of the current swing upwards in the markets providing a healthy return for the past year.
+Note: Displaying performance figures for different timeframes (for example, 1 year and 5 years to 30 June 2014) highlights the fact that a particular super fund may be the top performer in one period and further down the performance list in another period.

 The key when measuring the performance of a super fund is consistent long-term returns over extended periods which means the best long-term performer over longer periods may not necessarily be the top performer in any one or more periods.